palaeoverse/modules/README.md

 [`template_long_format.qmd`](_templates/template_long_format.qmd).
 Anything the
 two share has to be kept in sync by hand.

+Note that `template_long_format.qmd` uses background images stored in `_templates/background`, so you should also copy this folder to your module's folder.

 ## Interactive code cells

 _Optional, and works with any of the three strategies above._